-have a design, layout and landscaping of high quality and character which respects the characteristics of the village, and avoids any harm to the Church Street Conservation Area and its setting;

-- provide a new access road to Hale Close; - provide land for community use, a church car park and associated access road (see policy RNP24); - provide a landscaped buffer strip to screen the adjacent existing residential properties on Church Street.
+- their design, layout and character respect the character and appearance of the Church Street Conservation Area in general, and the setting of St Peter's Church in particular; - they provide a new access road to Hale Close; - they provide land for community use, a church car park and an associated access road; and - they provide an appropriately-designed landscape buffer between the development and existing residential properties on Church Street.

-RNP 20: PROPOSED HOUSING SITE ON THE CHEQUERS INN SITE
+RNP19: PROPOSED HOUSING SITE ON THE CHEQUERS INN SITE

-7.103 As explained above, this Neighbourhood Plan has assessed a need for a total of twelve new market-priced dwellings.
-Three of these are allocated as part of the development off Hale Close covered in policy RNP19.
-Policy RNP20 below allocates the site of the former Chequers Inn, Winchester Road, for redevelopment to provide a further nine market-price dwellings, so fulfilling the housing need.
-This is the next highest scoring site (not constrained by any of the policies proposed in the Ropley Neighbourhood Plan) following the sites allocated by RNP19 and RNP21.
+7.092 As explained above, this Neighbourhood Plan has assessed a need for a total of twelve new market-priced dwellings.
+Three of these are allocated as part of the development off Hale Close covered in policy RNP18.
+Policy RNP19 below allocates the site of the former Chequers Inn, Winchester Road, for redevelopment to provide a further nine market-price dwellings, so fulfilling the housing need.
+This is the next highest scoring site (not constrained by any of the policies proposed in the Ropley Neighbourhood Plan) following the sites allocated by RNP18 and RNP20.

-7.104 As part of the village questionnaire undertaken during the preparation of this Neighbourhood Plan, residents were offered an option to suggest which sites they would prefer to see developed.
+7.093 As part of the village questionnaire undertaken during the preparation of this Neighbourhood Plan, residents were offered an option to suggest which sites they would prefer to see developed.
 The site of the Chequers Inn was the most highly supported site, with 90% of responses either supporting or strongly supporting development on this site, in addition to 92% supporting or strongly supporting development on brownfield sites.

-7.105 This site is well-situated for access to public transport with bus stops nearby for the No 64 bus route between Winchester and Alton, and is also close to footpath No 4 connecting directly to the recreation ground, village hall, school, St Peter's Church and shop.

-7.106 The housing to be provided on this site will be smaller two- or three- bedroomed dwellings, again reflecting the wishes expressed in the questionnaire where 85% of respondents supported or strongly supported additional housing being three bedrooms or fewer.
+7.094 This site is well-situated for access to public transport with bus stops nearby for the No 64 bus route between Winchester and Alton, and is also close to footpath No 4 connecting directly to the recreation ground, village hall, school, St Peter's Church and shop.
+7.095 The housing to be provided on this site will be smaller two- or three- bedroomed dwellings, again reflecting the wishes expressed in the questionnaire where 85% of respondents supported or strongly supported additional housing being three bedrooms or fewer.
+Policy RNP19 has been carefully designed to secure the high-quality development of this brownfield site.
+The various design criteria are critical to the successful redevelopment of the site.
+They address the issues raised in the determination of a previous planning application on the site.
+It is particularly important that any proposals take account of the distinctive pattern of development on the site as it fronts onto the Winchester Road (A31).

-RNP20
+RNP19

 Land at the junction of Winchester Road and Gascoigne Lane on the site of the former Chequers Inn public house is allocated as a development site of about nine dwellings on about 0.32ha, as shown on the Proposals Map.
-The development will: